pgorman/sooth/README.md

 }
 ```

-Weemon has these command-line options:
+Sooth has these command-line options:

 - `-d` turns on debugging console output.
 - `-c` specifies the configuration file.